JiekaiLab/scTE/README.md

 scTE is most tuned to [STARsolo](https://github.com/alexdobin/STAR) or the [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) pipeline outputs, and can accept BAM files produced by either of these two programs.
-For other aligners, the barcode should be stored in the ‘CR:Z’ tag, and the UMI in the ‘UR:Z’ tag in the BAM file
+For other aligners, the barcode should be stored in the ‘CR:Z’ or ‘CB:Z’ tag, and the UMI in the ‘UR:Z’ or ‘UB:Z’ tag in the BAM file

 **Analysis of C1 style scRNA-seq data**<br>
 If the UMI is missing or not used in the scRNA-seq technology (for example on the Fluidigm C1 platform), it can be disabled with `–UMI False`